handpoint/handpoint.github.io/about.md

     - title: Core business
       image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico25.svg
       description: >
-        <p>At Handpoint, we have built the world's most flexible and robust platform as a service (PaaS) solution for the payments industry.
+        <p>At Handpoint, we have built the world's most flexible and robust platform as a service solution for the payments industry.
 Driven by our core values and goals of making the world of accepting payments more open and accessible, we’ve combined the best of security, modern development best practices, and accessibility to create the payments platform solution of the future.</p>
     - title: Products
       image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico16.svg
       buttontxt: Interested?